Overview

 Step 1: Understand Pace vs Speed

-Pace is time per unit of distance — minutes and seconds per kilometre or per mile.
-Speed is distance per unit of time — kilometres per hour or miles per hour.
-The two describe the same underlying effort but are calculated in opposite directions, and runners generally find pace more intuitive because race goals are almost always stated as a target time over a known distance, not a speed.
+Pace is time per unit of distance: minutes and seconds per kilometre or per mile.
+Speed is distance per unit of time: kilometres per hour or miles per hour.
+Both describe the same underlying effort, calculated in opposite directions, and runners tend to find pace more intuitive since race goals are almost always stated as a target time over a known distance rather than a speed.

 Pace = Time ÷ Distance